Dick Bentley

 Charles Walter "Dick" Bentley (14 May 1907 – 27 August 1995) was an Australian-born comedian and actor of radio, stage and screen.
 He starred with Jimmy Edwards in Take It From Here for BBC Radio.
 He was a staple of and pioneer of radio, having started his career in the medium in the early 1930s.
 He appeared on screen from the late 1940s until retiring in 1978.

 Biography

 Early life and radio

 Bentley was born in Melbourne, Victoria, Australia.
 As a child, Bentley learned several musical instruments, and while still in his teens was a staple on the Melbourne cabaret circuit as a comedian and singer, his act consisting of playing a few bars of music deliberately badly, interspersed with jokes and legitimate musical numbers.
-He made his first appearance on ABC Radio in the early 1930s and by 1938 had become a fairly prominent personality, notably on Wilfrid Thomas's show Out of the Bag.
+Spotted by Cecil Fraser, he made his first appearance on ABC Radio in the early 1930s and by 1938 had become a fairly prominent personality, notably on Wilfrid Thomas's show Out of the Bag.
 In that year he moved to London, and worked for the BBC.
-Newly married to Petronella "Peta" Curra, with the war raging in England, he returned to Australia, and during the years of World War II, he spent entertaining the troops in the Pacific theatre.
+Newly married to Petronella "Peta" Curra, with the war raging in England, he returned to Australia and spent the years of World War II entertaining the troops in the Pacific theatre.